- Open Access

 The proposed system provides VR with IoT devices such as smartphones to give the learners a better experience to learn on go in an interactive environment.
 The VR helps the learners to have the feeling of the classrooms with the content of the courses.
 The proposed solution may help many practical courses to make the content available and share the content on the cloud to make the streaming process for 3D content and video streaming data more efficient.
 The proposed smart system is based on web services to present the classes for students and learners using smartphone connections.

-Figure 8: The proposed learning system based on AWS.
+Figure 8: The proposed learning sstem based on AWS.

 Figure 9: ELearning systems efficiency based on the topics.

 THE PROPOSED RECOMMENDATION ELEARNING SYSTEM

 The paper presents algorithm 1 for eLearning to recommend the classes for the learners.
 The proposed solution collects from the user their objectives, interests, and the time that they aim to consume on the course, and the price they can afford.
 The system starts to collect this information to suggest the optimal classes based on their choices.
 The system employs the historical data of the learners to help them to make the right decisions for the class based on the learner's interaction with the system.
 The present study focused on the faculty perception of online learning solutions based on virtual environments.
 The findings of the study were grouped into